BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     I've noticed that people who've found happiness in life have usually "found their people" and become part of a trusted inner circle.
     Tenured professor, senior vice president, grandparent with lots of offspring.
-    They're in alignment with particular cultural motifs.
+    They're in deep alignment with a culture.
 </p>

 3. Defending culture